Bansri09/BootCamp_Challenge2/README.md

 - **Test File (`alphabetical_testing.xlsx`):** A smaller dataset for quicker testing and development.
 - **Results (Screenshots):** Screenshots showing the output of the script when applied to the data.

-Example of stock analysis results:
+Result of stock analysis results:

 <img width="718" alt="Result1" src="https://github.com/user-attachments/assets/a7594d38-48b4-4676-8366-fe08a0c7ab5c" />

-Example of conditional formatting applied to the data:
+Result of conditional formatting applied to the data:

 <img width="898" alt="Result2" src="https://github.com/user-attachments/assets/77e89683-3db4-4301-9b0e-f2c7d0f43044" />